Arronk/My-Coding-Journey/LogR2.md

 Only had the bare minimum time tonight due to work commitments so I continued working through the tutorial examples for the Google Maps API.
 Some of it is going a bit over my head but I can get a general feel for what we are doing in the different parts of the code.

+## Day 78: 03.10.2018

+### Progress: Sooooo tired and my eyes hurt!

+Spent a couple of hours finishing up my reading of the various documentations required to complete pset8 for cs50.
+Then I went on to read up on all of the template files provided for the question.
+Sooooo much reading for this question!
+I'll start on setting up the db first and i'm just hoping it's another one of those problems where they overwhelm you with noise but it really ends up being a handful of connections that need to be set up.
+Week 5 psets for MIT out tonight so I think i'll work on that for the next couple of nights.